 - Collect one equipment blank for every 20 field samples (1:20).
-Check with the data management team to determine when this sample needs to be collected. - Collect 1:20 (out of total samples collected from both Site 109 and 110) field duplicate and MS/MSD.
+Check with the data management team to determine when this sample needs to be collected. - Collect 1:20 field duplicate and MS/MSD.
 Check with the data management team to determine when these samples need to be collected.